-The public is now learning how maternal mental health can affect the child's development and negatively impact the bond between mother and child.
-More research studies are now focusing on Postpartum OCD - one of the most misdiagnosed and misunderstood perinatal mental disorders.
-Perinatal anxiety doesn't always mean having an OCD, but studies confirmed that 3-5% of new mothers (and fathers) experience obsessive and compulsive symptoms.
-Postpartum OCD involves repetitive, intrusive thoughts and images that patients find frightening and distressful.
-In a 2008 study, it was found that the obsessive images reported are not delusional and that patients experiencing these obsessions are least likely to act on them.
+The public is now learning how maternal mental health can affect a child's development and impact the bond between parent and child.
+More research is now focusing on Perinatal and Postpartum OCD - one of the most misdiagnosed and misunderstood perinatal mental health conditions.
+Perinatal anxiety doesn't always mean OCD, but studies confirm that 3-5% of new mothers (and fathers) experience obsessive and compulsive symptoms during pregnancy or after the birth of a child.
+Perinatal/Postpartum OCD involves repetitive, intrusive thoughts and mental images - often violent, sexual, or harm-related - directed toward the baby, the self, or others.
+These thoughts are ego-dystonic: they are deeply distressing precisely because they conflict with the parent's values and wishes.
+Parents experiencing them do not want to act on them, and a 2008 study confirmed that the obsessive images reported are not delusional and that sufferers are among the least likely to act on them.
+Postpartum OCD is fundamentally an anxiety disorder - it is not a risk factor for harming a child.

 - recurring, unwelcome thoughts or mental images related to one's child.
 These thoughts are very distressing and upsetting to the patient, and something they haven't experienced before